beehive-lab/TornadoVM/docs/source/installation.rst

 A) Automatic Installation
 ===========================

-The ``tornadoVMInstaller`` script provided in this repository will compile/download OpenJDK, CMake, Maven and it will build TornadoVM.
+The ``tornadovm-installer`` script provided in this repository will compile/download OpenJDK, CMake, Maven and it will build TornadoVM.
 This installation script has been tested on Linux, macOS and Windows.
 Additionally, this installation type will automatically trigger all dependencies, therefore it is recommended if users only need to invoke TornadoVM as a library.